Do You Need an Audio Interface for Studio Monitors?

-No, you do not need an audio interface in order to use studio monitors.
-However, most modern (digital) recording setups include audio interfaces due to the improved sound quality that they provide.
-But studio monitors, which typically include in-built amplifiers, can work with a range of inputs with or without audio interfaces.
+No, you do not need an audio interface for studio monitors.
+However, most modern (digital) recording setups include audio interfaces for analog-to-digital conversion, and vice-versa, i.e., ADC and DAC, and the improved sound quality that they provide.
+But studio monitors, which typically include built-in amplifiers, can work with a range of inputs with or without audio interfaces.

 In this article we’ll look at: